vitejs/vite/docs/guide/ssr.md

 If this heuristics leads to errors, you can manually adjust SSR externals using `ssr.external` and `ssr.noExternal` config options.

-In the future, this heuristics will likely improve to also externalize dependencies that ship Node-compatible ESM builds (and `import()` them during SSR module load).
+In the future, this heuristics will likely improve to detect if the project has `type: "module"` enabled, so that Vite can also externalize dependencies that ship Node-compatible ESM builds by importing them via dynamic `import()` during SSR.

 :::warning Working with Aliases
 If you have configured alises that redirects one package to another, you may want to alias the actual `node_modules` packages instead in order to make it work for SSR externalized dependencies.
 Both [Yarn](https://classic.yarnpkg.com/en/docs/cli/add/#toc-yarn-add-alias) and [pnpm](https://pnpm.js.org/en/aliases) support aliasing via the `npm:` prefix.